Fees and Expenses

 In the event a student is receiving student financial aid, any refund amount attributable to a loan, grant, or scholarship will be returned to the appropriate account and not to the student.
 The amount returned to federal programs will be the amount of unearned Federal aid based on the number of calendar days of attendance up to the sixty percent point of the semester.
 Aid accounts will be refunded in the following order up to the amount of the original disbursement: Federal Direct Loan Programs, Federal Perkins Loan Program, Federal Direct PLUS Loan Program, Federal Pell Grant Program, Federal SEOG Program, Arkansas Department of Higher Education Programs, Tech scholarships and private aid.
 Additionally, students who have received a cash payment of Federal aid money will receive a letter after their withdrawal informing them of any amount to be repaid.
 These repayments will be made through the Student Accounts Office.

 The student will be ineligible to register for additional courses until the required payments are made.

 Reduction of Tuition/Fees for Dropping to Fewer Hours

+Students dropping to fewer hours before the end of the second day of the semester in a summer term, as listed in the “Academic Calendar” will receive 100 percent reduction for the courses which are dropped.
 Students dropping to fewer hours before the end of the fifth day of the semester in a summer term as listed in the “Academic Calendar” will receive an 80 percent reduction for the courses which are dropped.
 No reduction in tuition will be made after the fifth day of the semester.
-No reduction in fees will be made once the summer session begins.
+No reduction in fees will be made after the second day.

 Reduction of Room and Board